lyelvis/introHTML.github.io/README.txt

 HTML stands for HyperText Markup Language. (text that can link to other texts)
 - made up of tags

-homepage always should be name index.html (beause of server reasons)
+homepage always should be name index.html (because of several reasons)

 Workspace Folder: (root directory)
     index.html - homepage